digital-asset/daml/docs/source/daml/reference/packages.rst

   data-dependencies:
   - ../foo/foo.dar

-You can also import a ``.dalf`` file via data-dependencies.

 When importing packages this way, the DAML compiler will attempt to reconstruct the DAML interface from the compiled DAML-LF binaries included in the DAML archive.

-To allow `data-dependencies` to work across SDK versions, they have to abstract over some details which are not compatible across SDK versions.
-This means that there are some DAML features that cannot be recovered when using `data-dependencies`.
+To allow ``data-dependencies`` to work across SDK versions, they have to abstract over some details which are not compatible across SDK versions.
+This means that there are some DAML features that cannot be recovered when using ``data-dependencies``.

-The first disadvantage is that the reconstruction process used for data-dependencies is slower than the direct import process used for dependencies, so it will negatively affect the speed of compilation.

-The second disadvantage, which has far-reaching consequences, is that not everything can be perfectly reconstructed via data-dependencies.
 In particular:

 #.
-Export lists cannot be reconstructed, so imports via data-dependencies can access definitions that were originally hidden.
-This means it is up to the importing module to respect the data encapsulation of the original module.
-On the positive side, the encapsulation can also be ignored on purpose, to facilitate upgrades of DAML models to newer SDK versions.
+Export lists cannot be recovered, so imports via ``data-dependencies`` can access definitions that were originally hidden.
+This means it is up to the importing module to respect the data abstraction of the original module.
+Note that this is the same for all code that runs on the ledger, since the ledger does not provide special support for data abstraction.

 #.
-Certain advanced type system features also cannot be reconstructed, as they are erased in the process of compiling DAML LF binaries.
-This includes the ``DataKinds``, ``DeriveGeneric``, and ``FunctionalDependencies`` extensions from GHC.
-This may result in some definitions being unavailable when importing a module that uses these advanced features.
+Prior to DAML-LF version 1.8, typeclasses could not be reconstructed.
+This means if you have a package that is compiled with an older version of DAML-LF, typeclasses and typeclass instances will not be carried over via data-dependencies, and you won't be able to call functions that rely on typeclass instances.
+This includes the template functions, such as ``create``, ``signatory``, and ``exercise``, as these rely on typeclass instances.

 #.
-Prior to DAML LF version 1.8, typeclasses could not be reconstructed from DAML archives.
-This means if you have an archive that is compiled with an older version of DAML LF, typeclasses and typeclass instances will not be carried over via data-dependencies, and you will not be able to call functions that rely on typeclass instances.
+Starting from DAML-LF version 1.8, when possible, typeclass instances will be reconstructed by re-using the typeclass definitions from dependencies, such as the typeclasses exported in ``daml-stdlib``.
+However, if the typeclass signature has changed, you will get an instance for a reconstructed typeclass instead, which will not interoperate with code from dependencies.
+Furthermore, if the typeclass definition uses the ``FunctionalDependencies`` language extension, this may cause additional problems, since the functional dependencies cannot be recovered.
+So this is something to keep in mind when redefining typeclasses and when using ``FunctionalDependencies``.

 #.
-When possible, typeclass instances will be reconstructed using the typeclass definitions from dependencies (such as the typeclass definitions from ``daml-stdlib``).
-But if the typeclass methods or signature has changed, you will get an instance for a reconstructed typeclass instead, which will not interoperate with code from dependencies.
-So this is something to keep in mind when typeclass definitions have changed.
+Certain advanced type system features cannot be reconstructed.
+In particular, ``DA.Generics`` and ``DeriveGeneric`` cannot be reconstructed.
+This may result in certain definitions being unavailable when importing a module that uses these advanced features.

 ..
-TODO (#4932): Add warnings for advanced features that aren't supported, and add a comment on bullet #2.
+TODO (#4932): Add warnings for advanced features that aren't supported, and add a comment on item #4.

-Given this long list of disadvantages, data-dependencies are a tool that is only recommended when dependencies cannot be used.
-In particular, data-dependencies should only be used to interface with deployed code on a ledger, such as to interact with a deployed DAML model or to upgrade of a deployed DAML model.
-See the :ref:`upgrade documentation <upgrade-overview>` for more details on the latter.
+Because of their flexibility, data-dependencies are a tool that is recommended for performing DAML model upgrades.
+See the :ref:`upgrade documentation <upgrade-overview>` for more details.

 Handling module name collisions
 *******************************

 Sometimes you will have multiple packages with the same module name.
-In that case, a simple import will fail, since the compiler doesn't know which package to load.
+In that case, a simple import will fail, since the compiler doesn't know which version of the module to load.
 Fortunately, there are a few tools you can use to approach this problem.

 The first is to use package qualified imports.
 Supposing you have packages with different names, ``foo`` and ``bar``, which both expose a module ``X``.
-You can select which on you want with package qualified imports.
+You can select which on you want with a package qualified import.

 To get ``X`` from ``foo``: